-- Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences; - Issue Provisional Statements; - Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits: - Issue Club Machine Permits to Commercial Clubs; - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or fewer gaming machines; - Grant Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required: - Register small society lotteries below prescribed thresholds; - Issue Prize Gaming Permits; - Receive and Endorse Temporary Use Notices; - Receive Occasional Use Notices: - Provide information to the Gambling Commission regarding details of licences issued: - Maintain registers of the permits and licences that are issued under these functions.
+- Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences; - Issue Provisional Statements; - Regulate members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits; - Issue Club Machine Permits to Commercial Clubs; - Grant permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - Receive notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or fewer gaming machines; - Grant Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required; - Register small society lotteries below prescribed thresholds; - Issue Prize Gaming Permits; - Receive and Endorse Temporary Use Notices; - Receive Occasional Use Notices; - Provide information to the Gambling Commission regarding details of licences issued; - Maintain registers of the permits and licences that are issued under these functions.

 The Licensing Authority is not involved in licensing remote gambling at all.
 This is regulated by the Gambling Commission via Operating Licences.
+The Financial Services Authority regulates spread betting, and the National Lottery Commission regulates the National Lottery.